-- Near-surface temperature averaged from March to August, has significant - The monthly difference between precipitation (P) and potential evapotranspiration (PET) were used as the input data.
-(Figure 2a). - This input values for a 6 months period (Mar-Aug) were accumulated and standardized to obtain SPEI6-Aug.
+- Near-surface temperature averaged from March to August, has significant correlation values for forecast year 2 to 5 across Europe.
+The skill for precipitation is much lower, with significant skill limited to the Balkan and Scandinavian regions. - The monthly difference between precipitation (P) and potential evapotranspiration (PET) are used as the input data.
+(Figure 2a). - This input values for a 6 months period (Mar-Aug) are accumulated and standardized to obtain SPEI6-Aug.
 Figure 2b presents an example of computed SPEI6-Aug using the observation data for the year 2003, which was an extremely dry year in Europe.